Skip to content

 Our perspective is one of cultural elites-in-training.
 As the would-be managers of the justice process, we use the rules of evidence and procedure; the substantive law, to persuade.

-Jury power today is but pale ghost of what it once was.
+Jury power today is but pale shadow of what it once was.
 And this is due to ever-increasing legal management of juries, and an ever shrinking role for the jury.
+Even so, better understanding of jury decision-making can help a lawyer better serve the client.
+We give too little thought to how “fact finders” make decisions.

 As we began trying cases, we then focus on the jurors during jury selection.
-And we focus on the jury as we develop a theory of the case; and communicate with the jury during the trial.
+And we focus on the jury as we develop a theory of the case; and later communicate with the jury during the trial.
 We’ve relied upon lore from other trial lawyers, and then upon our own experiences.

 Different psychological perspectives

 Each juror is an individual human being, and so, like all of us, can be better understood with cognitive psychology.
+Cognitive psychology has mapped out how individuals perceive events, make sense of them, recall them, and report them.

 Trial advocacy concepts in juror decision-making research

-Christina Studebaker’s chapter in The Psychology of Juries, develops integrating trial advocacy concepts into juror decision-making research.
+Christina Studebaker’s chapter in “The Psychology of Juries,” develops integrating trial advocacy concepts into juror decision-making research.
 Factors that can influence juries’ verdict decision-making have been researched.
 And these include:

-- Trial participant characteristics such as race and other demographic characteristics of the defendant, and demographic and personality characteristics of jurors.
+• Trial participant characteristics such as race and other demographic characteristics of the defendant, and demographic and personality characteristics of jurors.

-- Case characteristics like expert testimony, scientific evidence, and eyewitness evidence.
+• Case characteristics like expert testimony, scientific evidence, and eyewitness evidence.

-- Legal procedures including jury instructions, cautionary instructions by the judge to disregard inadmissible evidence, juror note taking.
+• Legal procedures including jury instructions, cautionary instructions by the judge to disregard inadmissible evidence, juror note taking.

 Little studied, but deserving of more study, is the effect of the adversaries, including attorneys and advocacy methods.
 Trial advocacy methods that have been studied include:

-- Evidence presentation, for example stealing thunder.
+• Evidence presentation, for example “stealing thunder.”
 The witness or the witness’s attorney presents damaging information before opposing counsel presents it.

-- Cross examination, and the effect of leading questions.
+• Cross examination, and the effect of leading questions.

-- Expert testimony about experimental research vs. anecdotal or case study evidence.
+• Expert testimony about experimental research vs. anecdotal or case study evidence.

-- Character evidence and prior bad acts evidence.
+• Character evidence and prior bad acts evidence.

-- The unfulfilled promise made in the opponent’s opening statement.
+• The unfulfilled promise made in the opponent’s opening statement.

 Advocacy methods deserving of more future research suggested are:

-- Organizational structure of trial information, including simplification of information, themes, ordering of information, story organizational structures, using primacy and recency.
+• Organizational structure of trial information, including simplification of information, themes, ordering of information, story organizational structures, using primacy and recency.

-- Repetition of Information, and counter-techniques.
+• Repetition of Information, and counter-techniques.

-- Gap questions about details omitted in witness testimony.
+• Gap questions about details omitted in witness testimony.

-- Arousal of juror emotion and countermeasures.
+• Arousal of juror emotion and countermeasures.

 Psychology of Juries: Lawyers Too

-The Psychology of Juries book targets psychologists more than for trial lawyers.
+“The Psychology of Juries” book targets psychologists more than trial lawyers.
 But it’s a succinct snapshot of research on juror and jury psychology, a good overview, with resources for further study.